ammarhakim/gkyl/doc/Grid.md

 `cells`
 : Number of cells in each direction

+`decomposition`
+: The decomposition object used to decompose grid in parallel.
+This must be specified for use in parallel.

 The following methods are provided.
 Note: __we indicate X-direction with 1, Y-direction with 2, etc.__

+`grid:comm()`
+: Communicator for use in parallel messaging.

+`grid:subGridId()`
+: For parallel grid, returns integer ID of grid.
+This numnber is unique for each indpendent portion of the grid, which usually live on different procssors.

 `grid:ndim()`
 : The dimensions of the grid.